EncompassRest/EncompassRest/Guidelines.md

 * Always use using statements when possible to reduce specifying full type names.
 * Code should be async throughout, no uses of blocking code such as `Task.Wait` as they can cause deadlocks in consumer code.
 * All uses of the `await` keyword should have a trailing `.ConfigureAwait(false)` applied to the `Task` for better performance.
 * Only apply the `async` keyword to methods when necessary.
-If you're just returning a `Task` of the same type as the return type from another method then the `async` keyword is unnecessary.
+If you're just return awaiting a `Task` of the same type as the return type from another method then the `async` keyword is unnecessary.

 ### Formatting
 * Always use 4 spaces for indentation.